VPN advantages for UK users: practical benefits with clear limits

 What a VPN will not do

 The strongest advantage of an honest guide is saying where the boundary is.
 A VPN will not stop a fake login page from stealing your password.
 It will not fix malicious browser extensions.
 It will not make a weak account secure.
 It will not guarantee streaming access forever.
-That is why the most useful setup is layered: VPN for the network, browser hygiene for tracking, MFA for account takeover, and periodic validation with tools like our Leak Test and practical guides such as VPN Troubleshooting and WireGuard vs NordLynx.
+The most useful setup is layered: VPN for the network, browser hygiene for tracking, MFA for account takeover, and periodic validation with tools like our Leak Test and practical guides such as VPN Troubleshooting and WireGuard vs NordLynx.

 For everyday people, that still leaves a long list of real wins.
 A VPN is one of the simplest ways to reduce exposure on networks you do not control.
 It is also one of the few tools that makes your connection model more predictable when you are travelling, using hotel Wi‑Fi, or bouncing between mobile data and local networks.
 That is exactly why it remains relevant in 2026.